Graduate Diploma of Religious Education

 Admission to the Graduate Diploma of Religious Education requires:

-• Satisfactory completion of a four-year AQF Level 7 undergraduate degree in education (or equivalent) from an institution recognised by Academic Board; AND
+• Satisfactory completion of a three-year AQF Level 7 undergraduate degree (or equivalent) from an institution recognised by Academic Board

 English Proficiency